Exclusive: Certainty is asymptotic

 To be absolutely certain that member benefits will be paid in all circumstances requires a funding level that approaches infinity.

-That is clearly impossible.
-But it highlights a crucial point: certainty is asymptotic.
-Each incremental increase in confidence requires a disproportionate increase in financial resources.
+This is clearly impossible.
+However, it highlights a crucial point: certainty is asymptotic.
+Each incremental increase in confidence necessitates a disproportionate increase in financial resources.

-In the UK DB superfunds capital regime (interim for now), buffers are large, surplus is tightly trapped, and distributions are heavily constrained - far more so than might be expected for well-funded single-employer DB schemes.
+In the UK DB superfunds capital regime (which is interim for now), buffers are substantial, surplus is tightly trapped, and distributions are heavily constrained.
+This is far more so than might be expected for well-funded single-employer DB schemes.

 We do not view this as conservatism for its own sake.
 It is the inevitable consequence of demanding very high certainty in the absence of an operating covenant.

-Where regulation is comfortable relying on future actions - sponsor support, contingent assets, management intervention - the required confidence can be achieved with less capital in pension schemes today.
+Where regulation is comfortable relying on future actions—such as sponsor support, contingent assets, or management intervention—the required confidence can be achieved with less capital in pension schemes today.
 Schemes can and do often target lower than full funding on a solvency basis.

 Want to read more?